 Ontario eServices Program evaluation summary report FY 23-24

-This newsletter provides a highlight of the evaluation Ontario eServices Program activities within fiscal year 23-24.
+This post provides a highlight of the evaluation of Ontario eServices Program activities within fiscal year 23-24.
 Our program evaluation is based on the Quintuple Aim Framework.
 The Quintuple Aim offers a 5-pronged framework for assessing healthcare and addressing system-level challenges, including;

 - Better Population Health